-Astra’s principle is to develop trainees as reflective professionals who have strong practical classroom skills and excellent subject knowledge.
-Trainees learn how to use current theory to inform their classroom practice and trainees gain detailed understanding of primary education, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.
+Our Professional Studies programme focuses on the development of professional knowledge, values and practices of teachers and their importance in the classroom and in the wider school context.
+Astra’s principle is to develop trainees to be reflective, have strong practical classroom skills and excellent subject knowledge.
+Trainees learn how to use theory to inform their classroom practice and trainees gain detailed understanding of secondary education, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.

-Astra trainees on the part-time route spend 120 days in school, spread across two academic years.
-In year one, candidates are in school two full days per week and spend one additional day with the Astra SCITT.
+In year one, Primary part-time candidates are in school for two full days per week and spend one additional day attending Professional Studies with the Astra SCITT.
 In year two, they are in school for two full days per week .

-All training and assessment leads to the award of Qualified Teacher Status (QTS) by the DfE.
-An optional PGCE qualification includes 60 credits at Masters level, equivalent to one third of an MA.
+All training and assessment will lead to the award of Qualified Teacher Status by the DfE.

-For primary trainees, subject/phase-specific studies will enable you to develop your understanding of the teaching of the chosen age range.
-This includes consideration of aspects such as the nature of the subject / phase in the context of the whole primary school experience, the use and application of the National Curriculum, what is taught, how it is taught, how it is assessed, providing for young people with different backgrounds and abilities and using ICT effectively to facilitate learning.
+For primary trainees, subject studies will enable you to develop your understanding of the teaching of the Primary age range.
+This includes consideration of aspects such as: the nature of the subjects in the context of the whole primary school experience; the use and application of the National Curriculum; what is taught; how it is taught; how it is assessed; providing for young people with different backgrounds and abilities; and using ICT effectively to facilitate learning.

-Fee-funded or bursary-led trainees are always supernumerary and the work in school will include observing experienced teachers and team teaching, gradually taking responsibility for the learning of whole classes and getting involved in all aspects of school life.
+Fee-funded or bursary-led trainees are always supernumerary and the work in school will take a variety of forms including observing experienced teachers and team teaching, gradually taking responsibility for the learning of whole classes and getting involved in all aspects of school life.